-- Civic Offices costs: pro rata based on the number of desks held for use for each area. - Digital (IT) costs: pro rata based on the total number of active users. - All other costs: pro rata based on the gross cost of external service activities.
+- Property costs: pro rata based on the number of desks held for use for each unit. - IT costs: pro rata based on the total number of active IT users. - Human Resources and Payroll Services cost: pro rata based on the total number of planned employee work hours. - All other costs: pro rata based on the gross cost of external service activities.